anjalivarun13/HR-Analysis-Dashboard/README.md

-# 👥 HR Analytics Dashboard – Power BI Project
+# 👥 HR Analysis Dashboard – Excel Project

 ## 📌 Project Overview
-This project is a **Power BI Dashboard** designed to analyze key HR metrics across departments, roles, and regions.
-It transforms raw employee data into **actionable insights** for HR teams, managers, and decision-makers.
+This project is an **Excel Dashboard** built to analyze key **Human Resources (HR)** metrics across departments, roles, and regions.

-The dashboard covers **skills, salaries, performance ratings, employment status, demographics, and leave tracking**, offering a comprehensive view of workforce dynamics.
+It provides actionable insights into **employee demographics, skills, salaries, performance ratings, leave tracking, and employment status**, helping HR teams and decision-makers make informed, data-driven decisions.

+To simulate **drill-down functionality**, this dashboard uses **Excel’s hyperlink feature** to connect pages—offering a seamless navigation experience similar to Power BI.

+---

 ## 🎯 Objectives
-- To visualize and understand **employee distribution** across departments, roles, and locations.
+- To visualize workforce distribution across **departments, job titles, and locations**.
-- To analyze **salary trends, skill sets, and performance ratings** for strategic planning.
+- To analyze **salary trends, skill sets, and performance ratings**.
-- To track **leave patterns and employment types** for operational efficiency.
+- To track **leave patterns and employment types** for operational planning.
-- To empower HR teams with **interactive insights** for better decision-making.
+- To provide HR teams with a **clear, interactive summary** instead of raw spreadsheets.

+---

 ## 🚩 Business Problem
-Organizations often struggle with:
+Organizations often face challenges such as:
-- Identifying **skill gaps** and training needs.
+- Lack of visibility into **skill gaps and training needs**.
-- Understanding **salary distribution** and performance alignment.
+- Difficulty in analyzing **salary disparities and performance trends**.
-- Managing **diverse employment types** and remote work trends.
-- Making data-driven decisions without relying on manual reports.
+- Inefficient tracking of **leave data and employment types**.
+- Limited interactivity in traditional Excel reports.

+Without visualization, HR data remains underutilized and hard to interpret.

+---

 ## ✅ How the Dashboard Solves This
-The HR Analytics Dashboard addresses these challenges by:
+The Excel dashboard addresses these challenges by:
-- Visualizing **skill breakdowns** to guide hiring and training.
+- Offering a **centralized view** of HR metrics with KPIs and charts.
+- Using **hyperlinked pages** to simulate **drill-down navigation**, similar to Power BI.
-- Highlighting **salary distribution** across roles and departments.
+- Highlighting trends in **skills, salaries, and performance ratings**.
-- Analyzing **performance ratings** to identify high and low-performing areas.
-- Tracking **leave data** and employment status for workforce planning.
-- Offering **interactive filters** for deep dives into specific segments.
+- Enabling **interactive filtering** through slicers and linked sheets.

+This transforms static HR data into **dynamic insights** for strategic workforce planning.

+---

 ## ⚡ Features
 - 📌 **KPIs at a glance:** Total employees, gender ratio, employment types.